spruceid/kepler/README.md

 |:------------|:-------------------|:-----------------------------------------------------------------------------|
 | keys.secret | KEPLER_KEYS_SECRET | Unpadded base64Url-encoded byte string from which key pairs will be derived. |

 It is STRONGLY RECOMMENDED that the secret be given via environment variables and NOT in the `kepler.toml` config file.
+Additionally it is STRONGLY RECOMMENDED that the secret be backed up in a secure place if used in production.
+Loss of the secret will result in total loss of function for the Kepler instance.

 ## Running